go-aah/docs/request-life-cycle.md

       - `ctx.Reply().Done()` was called, refer godoc for more info.
       - `ctx.Reply().Redirect(...)` was called.
   * Writes data to server access log, if enabled. <span class="badge lb-xs">Since v0.7</span>
+  * If its Multipart request with files, it does cleanup.